tompscanlan/vic-persistence-blog/vic-persistance.md

 For more details on the structure of images see https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/

+I want to call out a distinction here that the container layer is ephemeral storage.
+It's around while the container is, and lost when the container goes away.
+This is in contrast to what we need for data that needs to remain after the container is removed.
+I'll talk about persistent storage coming up.

 ## Why aren't containers persistent?

-The reason for this lack of persistence is to ensure the application we put into a container image is always the application being run.
+The lack of persistence in the image layers is by design.
+By choosing to only allow ephemeral storage, we can ensure the application we put into a container image is always the application being run.
 Images are versioned so that we can be sure that two systems are running exactly the same code.
 Re-running the same image will always produce the same running conditions.

 The immutability of the images results in better ability to debug, smoother deployments, and the ability to quickly replace running applications that appear to be in a bad state.